CaraccioloFrancesco/HNet-GPT/README.md

 # HNet-GPT
-# HNet-GPT: Structure-Aware Code Generation via Hierarchical Encoding and Transformer Decoding
+## HNet-GPT: Structure-Aware Code Generation via Hierarchical Encoding and Transformer Decoding

 **Exploratory Research** - Hierarchical encoding for structure + GPT-2 for generation.

-Seeking community feedback and collaboration
+Seeking community feedback and collaboration<br/><br/>
 ## The idea
 Large Language Models (LLMs) like GPT-2 have demonstrated strong performance in code generation, but they treat source code as a flat sequence of tokens, ignoring its rich structural and hierarchical nature.
 In this work, I  propose a lightweight hybrid architecture that enhances code generation by combining a hierarchical chunk-based encoder (H Net) with a pretrained autoregressive decoder (GPT-2).
 This model leverages structural priors by encoding code into semantically coherent segments using similarity-driven dynamic chunking, routed through a Transformer-based encoder, and decoded using GPT 2’s language modeling head.